Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Expansion_1XD.md

 ## Open source

-Importantly Duets are Open:

-* The Duets are Open Hardware, see [our license here](https://github.com/Duet3D/Duet3-Mainboard-6HC/blob/master/LICENSE).
+* The Duet 3 1XD is Open Hardware, see [our license here](https://github.com/Duet3D/Duet3-Mainboard-6HC/blob/master/LICENSE).
 * All hardware [source files](https://github.com/Duet3D/Duet3-Expansion-1XD) are available on Github.
 * Both the Duet Web Control web interface and RepRapFirmware are [Open Source Software]( http://www.gnu.org/licenses/gpl-3.0.en.html) with source files available and actively maintained, see [Contributing to development](/User_manual/Reference/Developers) for more information.
 * The Duet hardware and RepRapFirmware are built with Open tools: designed in [KiCad](http://kicad.org/) and [Eclipse](https://eclipse.org/) using open tools means the barrier to getting involved is as low as possible.